Hiro420/Dumpcs2Protobuf/README.md

 # KNOWN ISSUES:

-- some maps may not be parsed correctly

-- oneof's are not working
+- oneof's are not being parsed